 GPM.NASA.GOV / EDUCATION

+0

-TWITTER.COM / NASA\RAIN
+TWITTER.COM / NASA_RAIN

-FACEBOOK.COM / NASA.RAIN
+۲

+3-ESS3-1.
+Make a claim about the merit of a design solution that reduces the impacts of a weather-related hazard.

 3-5-ETS1-2.
 Generate and compare multiple possible solutions to a problem based on how well each is likely to meet the criteria and constraints of the problem.

 Background Information:

 NASA has many Earth observing satellites that are studying Earth's systems.
 You can learn more about these missions here.
 The GPM (Global Precipitation Measurement) mission is a NASA mission that is measuring Earth's precipitation around the world.
 The data from this mission is being used in a wide variety of ways, from helping weather forecasters better predict hurricanes to responding to natural disasters to improving health around the world.
 In this lesson, we will focus on how GPM data are being used by Faisal Hossain to help wheat farmers reduce their use of precious freshwater resources.
 They will learn about the work he does as a Professor of Civil and Environmental Engineering, and learn more about his STEM-related career.
 We created a suite of resources, some of which will be found in this lesson, that you can look over to learn more about how and why we use NASA data to improve Earth's environment and have a positive impact of people around the world.
 Materials:

-Engage-

-For the whole class-
+Engage-For the whole class-

 - Plastic world globe

 - Clear plastic cup

 - Water in a larger container to pour into the cup

 - Eyedropper/pipette

 "Water for Wheaties?"
 PowerPoint presentation

-Explore:
+Explore: "Water for Wheaties?"
+PowerPoint presentation

+Explain:

 "Water for Wheaties?"
-PowerPoint presentation Explain:

-"Water for Wheaties?"
-PowerPoint presentation GPM Precipitation Data to Compare/Contrast resource sheet to use in Project Teams Copies of the Expert Group resource sheets below for each member of the "Expert Group".
-It will work best if students have access to these documents online with internet connectivity as there are some hyperlinks which lead to short videos in some Expert resource sheets.
-If this is not available, perhaps the students can watch the short videos on a computer.
+PowerPoint presentation GPM Precipitation Data to Compare/Contrast resource sheet to use in Project Teams Copies of these resource sheets for each member of the "Expert Group" It is best to have students access these electronically as some of them as hyperlinks which contain short videos with sound.
+If you don't have enough computers for each student, they could cluster around one computer to watch the embedded videos.
 "Expert Group" Student Resource Sheets- - Growing Wheat - Weather and Climate in Sargodha, Pakistan